release-it/release-it/README.md

 No configuration is needed to publish the package to npm, as `npm.publish` is `true` by default.
 If a manual `npm publish` from the command line works, release-it should be able to do the same.

+The `"private": true` setting in package.json will be respected, and `release-it` will not publish the package to npm.

+### Two-factor authentication

 In case two-factor authentication (2FA) is enabled for the package, release-it will ask for the one-time password (OTP).

 Notes:

 - The OTP can be provided from the command line (`--npm.otp=123456`).
 However, providing the OTP without a prompt basically defeats the purpose of 2FA (also, the OTP expires after short period).
 - Getting an `ENEEDAUTH` error while a manual `npm publish` works?
 Please see [#95](https://github.com/webpro/release-it/issues/95#issuecomment-344919384).

 ## Managing pre-releases